 - And are there any other projects on Kickstarter that you’re really interested in right now and want to share with our readers?

 There are so many!
 I tend to follow a lot of the product design projects.
 One of my all-time favourite companies is Peak Design; they recently launched a 4-day campaign on Kickstarter, which had updated versions of their original products.
 The campaign had over 12,000 backers in 4 days!

-If you’re interested in the new releases from Orbitkey, head over Orbitkey’s Kickstarter page.
+If you’re interested in the new releases from Orbitkey, check them out on Rushfaster.